Up Your Game

 Frequently Asked Questions

-When is the best time to speed up at the kitchen?
+When is the best time to speed up using a kitchen attack strategy?

-Speed up when the ball is at or above net height and sitting up a bit.
-Wait for a ball that gives you a clear advantage.
-If you're unsure whether to attack, it's usually better to dink and wait for a better opportunity.
+Speed up when the ball is at or above net height and sitting up enough to give you a clear angle.
+If you're unsure whether to attack, it's almost always better to dink and wait for a better opportunity, because forcing a speed-up on a neutral or low ball is the fastest way to hand your opponent a free point.

-How can I practice my kitchen attack strategy?
+How can I practice my kitchen attack strategy without a drilling partner?

-Should I always aim for the same target?
+Should I always aim for the same target in a kitchen attack?

-No. Mix up your targets between body, backhand shoulder, and feet.
-Variety keeps your opponent guessing and makes your kitchen attack strategy harder to defend.
-If you're predictable, your opponent will be ready for you.
+No. Mixing up your targets between the body, backhand shoulder, and feet is essential to keeping your opponent guessing and making your kitchen attack strategy difficult to read.
+If you're predictable, your opponent will set up early and neutralize your aggression before you even make contact.

-How do I know if I'm ready to attack more aggressively?
+How do I know when I'm ready to attack more aggressively at the kitchen?

 The Dink Media Team